mjvallone/mjvallone/README.md

 +15 years of programming experience

+I enjoy being part of great teams with a continuous improvement mindset.

 I've coached and sponsored team mates in projects.

 I enjoy "spreading" what I know: